 Leetcode 560.
 Subarray Sum Equals K

-, you need to find the total number of continuous subarrays whose sum equals to k
+Given an array of integers nums and an integer k, you need to find the total number of continuous subarrays whose sum equals to k.

 To solve the problem, we can use a hashmap (unordered_map in C++) to keep track of the cumulative sums and their frequencies.
-This will help us efficiently calculate the number of subarrays that sum up to k
+This will help us efficiently calculate the number of subarrays that sum up to k.

 Here is the step-by-step approach: